ptrscll/ptrscll/README.md

 About Me
 --------

 Hi, I’m Peter Scully!
-I am a junior at Tufts University double majoring in computer science and geological sciences and minoring in computational chemistry.
+I am a rising senior at Tufts University double majoring in computer science and geological sciences and minoring in applied computational science.
 I’m interested in finding ways to apply computer science to other fields of science, particularly earth and climate science.
 I have experience with Python, C++, C, Java, and Javascript.
 I also have experience with pair programming and Linux, Jupyter Notebook, VSCode, and LaTeX.
 I have some limited experience working with HTML, CSS, and QGIS.

 My email is ptrscll@gmail.com.
 Feel free to contact me if you have any questions or would like to learn more about the projects I have worked on.

 Projects
 --------
 On my GitHub profile, I have several forks of repositories relating to my current research under Professor Dylan Vasey at Tufts University.
-My research thus far has mainly centered around refactoring functions and scripts for use in GDMATE, an in-development Python package for geodynamic modeling.
+My research thus far has mainly centered around quantifying strain in models of mountain belts and refactoring functions and scripts for use in GDMATE, an in-development Python package for geodynamic modeling.

 I also have a couple of public repositories for my personal projects, which are described below:
  - Advent-of-Code-2022: A repository featurining several of my solutions to Advent of Code's 2022 daily programming challenges.
 All solutions were written in Python